-If you're buying a historic home, chances are one of the things that drew you in was the charming wall of exposed brick.
-It's hip, it's cozy, and it's got oodles of character.
-Exposed brick is a wonderful look in your home and I'm here to tell you, don't ever do it.
+If you're buying a historic home, chances are one of the things that drew you in was the charming wall of exposed brick in the living room or dining room.
+It's hip, it's cozy and it's got oodles of character.
+Exposed brick is a wonderful look in your living space and I'm here to tell you, don't ever do it.
+I know; the industrial style vibe of a beautiful brick wall is a popular interior design element and it's easy to fall in love with the look of old brick.
+Trust me, it's not as fun as it looks.

 Exposed brick is freezing in the winter, collects truly amazing amounts of dust, and it's a haven for bugs.
-Trust me, you don't want to figure out how much you can't stand your pretty exposed brick wall in the middle of January while you're hunting for the extra blanket in the spare room and watching a centipede crawl out of the wall in the middle of the night.
+Trust me, you don't want to figure out how much you can't stand your pretty exposed brick wall in late January while you're hunting for the extra blanket in the spare room and watching a centipede crawl out of the interior wall in the middle of the night.

 We like to think of brick as being like stone or concrete, impervious to the elements, but even though it's sturdy, it's also porous, which means it absorbs both moisture and dirt.

 And, oh, boy, does it absorb dirt.
 If your exposed brick is part of a cool old factory or warehouse that's been renovated, there could be years worth of manufacturing dust and dirt in that wall.
-But also it means that your bricks have picked up dirt from trucks passing by, construction work on the street, and everything else in the air.
-All of those tiny particles can filter through holes in the brick and into your home, leaving black dust on fan blades, door hinges, and wood trim.
+But even if you just have an older home, it means that your bricks have picked up dirt from trucks passing by, construction work on the street, and everything else in the air.
+All of those tiny particles can filter through little nooks in the brick and into your home, leaving black dust on fan blades, door hinges and wood trim.

 Moisture gets in, too.
 And in addition to causing the brick to break down faster, it makes the material a welcoming home to bugs like centipedes and spiders.
 Yes, creepy crawlies love the cracks in brick and they'll love your home, too.